Skip to Content

 One family’s journey to finding, raising and traveling with their dog

 I grew up in a home with an assortment of pets.
-At one point we had a tank full of fish, four turtles, three dogs and a cat.
+At one point we had a tank full of fish, four turtles, a Siberian Husky, a Belgian Sheepdog and a German Shepherd, plus a cat.
 While I loved them all, the dogs were always my favorite.

 There have been very few moments in my life that I did not share it with a dog.
 The dogs in my life have always been my trusted companions.
 The ones I could share all my fears and secrets with and know they wouldn’t tell.

 Throughout my life, we acquired our dogs in different ways.
-A few came from the pet shop.
+The Siberian Husky came from the pet shop.
 This was long before we knew about puppy mills.

 Bella hanging out